-Most often, a stepped approach is used for patients with bulimia.
-The treatment approach depends on how severe the bulimia is, and the person's response to treatments:
+Most often, a stepped approach is used to treat bulimia.
+Treatment depends on how severe the bulimia is, and the person's response to treatments:

-Patients may drop out of programs if they have unrealistic hopes of being "cured" by therapy alone.
-Before a program begins, you should know that:
+People may drop out of programs if they have unrealistic hopes of being "cured" by therapy alone.
+Before a program begins, people should know that:

 Bulimia is a long-term illness.
 Many people will still have some symptoms, even with treatment.

-People with fewer medical complications of bulimia, and those who are willing and able to take part in therapy have a better chance of recovery.
+People with fewer medical complications of bulimia and those willing and able to take part in therapy have a better chance of recovery.

 Bulimia can be dangerous.
-It may lead to serious medical complications over time.
-For example, vomiting over and over again puts stomach acid in the esophagus (the tube from the mouth to the stomach), which can permanently damage this area.
+It may lead to serious health problems over time.
+For example, vomiting over and over can cause:

 Bulimia nervosa; Binge-purge behavior; Eating disorder - bulimia